samlobel/GO_ENGINE/README.md

 ___

 ### How do I play?
 Download the repo, isntall the requirements (`pip install -r frozen.txt`), navigate to the folder GUI, and type `python go_gui.py`.
 It's that easy!
+To play against the AI, before making any moves, change "black" to "AI" and hit "reset".

 ___
 ### What if I want to re-train it myself?